mnot/I-D/uri-get-off-my-lawn/draft.md

 a resource itself.

 Applications MUST NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.
+For example, a site may wish to support an application using "static" files that do not support query parameters.

 Extensions MUST NOT specify the format or semantics of queries.